KATC14/tkinter-menu-recreation/README.md

 # tkinter-menu-recreation

-wasnt happy with the commands/binds that tkinter.menu provided so I created my own menu using tkinter.Toplevel for drop down menus, tkinter.Frame for the base and parent of every Toplevel and tkitner.Label on the Frame
+wasn't happy with the commands/binds that tkinter.menu provided so I created my own menu using tkinter.Toplevel for drop down menus, tkinter.Frame for the base and parent of every Toplevel and tkitner.Label on the Frame

+uses .grid on column and row 0 sadly

+all the binds are `<Enter>`, `<Leave>` and `<Button-1>`

+add_command and add_cascade return the label it creates incase more binding is wanted

 # example
 ```python